Offering the best user experience is key to be successful.

 Especially the described lean approach allows a high testing frequency and limits the effort to organize, host, and moderate the sessions.
 We spread the word in our local community with this lean testing session – but we’d love to see more similar events and spread of the user-centric mindset.

-PS: As a startup that provides the UX insights repository consider.ly, we for sure recommend every station to properly document their findings.
+PS: As a startup that provides the UX insights repository consider.ly, we definetely recommend for every station to properly document their findings.
 Because all new insights, observations, and new hypothesis could be crucial for their business.
+To test consider.ly for yourself in your own testing events or any other research scenarios, we got you covered with a free trial of 30 days!